methanoliver/awesome-renpy/README.md

 + [RVRE](https://github.com/picobyte/RVRE) - The editor provides a means to proofread your visual novel while running it and without leaving.
 + [Caption Tool](https://npckc.itch.io/caption-tool-for-renpy) - A tool to add image and sound captions for accessibility purposes.
 + [renpy-TranslationTools](https://github.com/Gouvernathor/renpy-TranslationTools) - Tools to aid in managing translations in certain corner cases.
 Also the rare example of embedding RenPy-script in Python, rather than the reverse as is usual.
++ [RenPy automatic translations](https://github.com/Moshibit/RenPy_automatic_translations) - A tool to automate machine translation of your project.

 ### Standalone developer tools